blue milk

 Positioning the neglectful parent as the mother is now considered taboo.

-This Whole Interview is About the Role of Self-Reflection in Parenting
+On the Role of Self-Reflection in Parenting

 People say to me, “How do I not have an entitled kid?”
 But entitlement, what does that mean?
 It’s the entitlement to not feel frustrated.
 Because when a kid is like, “You didn’t get me a first-class ticket,” it’s not that they expect “first class” so much as they feel that they shouldn’t have to be frustrated.
 It’s so easy to look at kids like that and think, What a [expletive] kid.
 But I would take the other side: That kid must be having a terrifying experience in their body to feel something that they’ve learned they should never feel.
 Using money to always avoid disappointment can lead to that.
 This is not, like, Families with money, poor you.
 But those parents almost have to think, Where is frustration built into my kid’s life?
 So that when those frustrating moments come, the kid’s body says, “Oh, this is part of living; I know how to do this” instead of, “This should not be happening; I have no skills to deal with it.”
 Which is actually very sad.